Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 ##### vpn-100-source

 This port group will be used to service the LAN facing interface of the StarLink Source Edge.
-This port group will also be utilized to service ips through DHCP from the Source Edge.
+This port group will also be utilized to service IPs through DHCP from the Source Edge.
 The Data Source Client will have a connection to this port group in order to utilize the SD WAN Fabric to, as the name implies, be the TX source of data that will be used to analyze the Network Performance with.

 1. Click on the `Add port group` button.
 2. Name the new port group `vpn-100-source`, or whatever the naming scheme dictates.